 - It's easy and quick to make.

 - There are a lot of ways to use it.
-Serve over asparagus, use as a dip for asparagus leaves, or in place of an aioli for a roasted or grilled veggie dish.
+Serve over asparagus, use as a dip for artichoke leaves, or in place of an aioli for a roasted or grilled veggie dish.

-- Flexible for changing the texture, or adding more olive oil and vinegar for a dressing.
-Or add some fresh herbs such as oregano, or minced shallot.
+- Flexible.
+Add more olive oil and vinegar to make a vinaigrette.
+Or add some fresh herbs such as oregano or minced shallot.

-- No fancy ingredients, so you'll probably always have what you need on hand.
+- No fancy ingredients, so you'll likely always have what you need on hand.

 🧅 Main Ingredients + Notes